Outline for this Section:

 The Bhutanese monarchs have all been well loved by the people and the establishment of the institution of monarchy has ushered in unprecedented peace and prosperity for the nation.

 Bhutan’s political system has transited to a democratic constitutional monarchy with the gradual handing over of the governance by the throne to the people.
 In 2008, the country successfully held its first parliamentary election and became the world’s youngest democracy.

 The parliament comprises of two houses, the National Council (upper house) and the National Assembly (lower house).
 The elected government serves for a term of five years.
 The country is divided into twenty administrative units called dzongkhags.
 The larger dzongkhags are further subdivided into sub-districts called dungkhags.
 Villages are grouped to form an administrative unit called gewog and administrated by a gup who is elected directly by the people.

 Bhutan has witnessed rapid economic growth over the last five decades registering an average growth rate of 7% per annum in the last decade.
-In 2007, Bhutan was one of the fastest growing economies in the world, with an annual growth rate of 19.7 percent.
 This was mainly due to the commissioning of the hydropower projects.
-As of 2008, the country’s per capita income stood at US$ 2,152.
+As of 2015, the country’s per capita income stood at US$ 2,532.